GemsNY

 So, what are the main characteristics of a green emerald?
 For that, we need to delve into the details of its 4Cs.

-Color: A vivid green hue with proper saturation and depth is considered more valuable.
+Color: A vivid green hue with proper saturation and depth is highly valuable.

 Clarity: Just after the color comes the clarity.
-For most gemstones, inclusions are seen as flaws, but for emeralds, they’re a part of the charm.
-Known as “jardin,” which means garden in French, these inclusions are accepted as a natural feature of the gemstone.
+For most gemstones, inclusions are their flaws, but for emeralds, they’re a part of the charm.
+Known as “jardin,” which means garden in French, these inclusions are a natural feature of the gemstone.

 Cut: Have you heard of any other gem with a cut named after it?
 No, only the emerald cut stands alone in its realm.
 Its rectangular-step facets enhance the stone’s color and help it exude brilliant sparkle.